ds4dh/CliniFact/README.md

-# CliniFact 💉: Enhancing LLM performance in clinical research
+# CliniFact 💉: Enhancing LLM Performance in Clinical Research

 **CliniFact** is a scientific claim dataset created from hypothesis testing results in clinical research.